-By decarbing CBDa into CBD, it is more able to support our endocannabinoid system.
-This is how CBD helps our physiological processes that support health and balance throughout our entire body.
+By decarbing CBDA into CBD, it supports our endocannabinoid system in different ways.
+Simply put, CBD helps our physiological processes that support homeostasis – balance – throughout our entire body.

-At Danodan, we decarb by gently heating our hemp flower and glycerin infusion for an extended period of time.
-This is accomplished at just the right temperature.
-Our method is by far the gentlest for decarbing CBD, which leaves many other plant compounds intact as well.
+Most of our products focus on CBD as the primary cannabinoid.
+For these, we decarb by gently heating our hemp flower and glycerin infusion for an exact period of time.
+We accomplish this at just the right temperature.
+Our method is by far the gentlest for decarbing CBD, and that is why it leaves many other plant compounds intact as well.

-There are other methods for decarbing CBD.
+Other companies use more aggressive methods for decarbing CBD.
 These include using high heat (burning), roasting hemp flowers in an oven, or even boiling them in water.
-These methods take less time.
-However, they can also negatively affect the other plant compounds that work in concert with CBD.
+These methods may take less time, but they can also negatively affect the other plant compounds that work in concert with CBD.

 CBD has many broad health-supporting uses, especially when it is gently processed like in our hemp flower infusions.
-On the other hand, CBDa may have more targeted uses.
-So when you’re thinking about CBDa vs CBD benefits, know that CBDa may have a more specific use while CBD is better for supporting whole-body health.
+On the other hand, CBDA may have more targeted uses.
+So when you’re thinking about CBDA vs CBD benefits, know that CBDA may have a more specific uses while CBD is better for supporting whole-body health.